 She testified!
-Under prosecution questioning – and her testimony was the fact that she did not apply any tactical medicine methods to the guy.
-She had some very handy too.
-She did call 911, etc but didn’t do much for him right away.
+Under prosecution questioning and in her testimony was the fact that she did not apply any tactical medicine methods to the guy.
+And she had some very handy too in a police backpack she was carrying.
+She did call 911, etc but didn’t do much for dying right away.
 This received many grimaces in court.
 It suggests a negativity.
 An uncaring intent.
-A racism.
+A secret racism.
 It fortifies a guilty verdict.

 Trouble for an on-duty and off-duty police officer.
-At very least, it is, unprofessional.
-How cane that be?
-And what about for a citizen?
-Aside from Amber, it is becoming more and more apparent through the years that if you shoot someone in self defense, the “law” – civil or criminal, is going to wonder and ask you why you did or did not, or even expect you to jump in and save their life, right away after you shot them.
+At very least, it is unprofessional.
+How can that be?
+And then, what about for a citizen?
+Aside from off-duty Amber, it is becoming more and more apparent through the years that if you shoot someone in self defense, the “law” – civil or criminal, the carefully selected jury, is going to wonder and ask you why you did or did not jump in and save the life, right away after you shot them.

-Police or otherwise.
+Police, citizen or otherwise.
 Even military.
-Think about the Navy SEAL recently accused of all those war crimes and killing a wounded teenager-combatant for one.
+Think about the Navy SEAL recently accused of war crimes and killing a wounded teenager-combatant for one example.
 One of the contentions was he did not treat the wounded teen properly.

 Training was, that the bad guy had to be handcuffed, dead or not.
 His weapons collected.
 An ambulance was called.
-Not much, if any, attention given to the grounded criminal.
-In a way, in a biological, psychological way, I think we can understand how people shooting a robber- attacker, are reluctant to help them.
-The SOB might get kicked rather than get a tourniquet!
+Not much medical attention, if any, is given to the grounded, dying criminal.
+In a way, in a biological, psychological way, I think we can understand how people shooting a robber/attacker, are reluctant to help them.
+The “SOB” might get kicked rather than get a tourniquet!

-The first I heard of this concern, this “decision” was during the infamous Los Angeles bank robbery decades ago, in the 90s, by the two guys tacted-out, vested and with machine guns.
+The first I heard of this concern, this “no treat decision,” was during the infamous Los Angeles bank robbery decades ago, in the 90s, by the two guys tacted-out, vested and with machine guns.
 When the second robber was shot, there was news footage of the aftermath.
 The cops stood around.
 The family of the robber sued LAPD for ignoring their son’s treatment after being shot.
 Due to the carnage they wrought, there wasn’t much sympathy.
 But, of course, LAPD settled.

-Years ago, I saw a western with Sam Elliot.
-And I thought – you know – that’s what a really cool, good, “put-together” person does.
-It was a role-model message to me back then.
-It started me to thinking about this.
+So, years ago, I saw this western with Sam Elliot.
+And I thought, you know, that’s what a really cool, good, “put-together” person does.
+It was a role-model message to me wat back then, and it started me to thinking about this.
 Is it safe to move in, kick the bad guy’s gun away (or pick it up) look the bad guy over, and maybe…do something?
 Do nothing?
 Too scared to?
 Don’t care to?
 Too scared to look?
 Don’t care to look?
-Scared or cared?
+Mad, scared or cared?
 Think about it.

 Anyway, my message is even if you shoot anyone, least of all kill Hannibal Lector himself, someone, somewhere will be looming around – prosecution, defense, lawyers, families, political groups – torturing you for not immediately performing a heart transplant to save him.
-I don’t think this reality has fully hit total ground zero with all the gun people in USA.
+I don’t think this reality has fully hit total ground zero with all the gun people in USA just yet.
 Just calling 911 may not be enough.
 It’s situational.

 Citizen, police or military, be able to articulate why you did or did not choose to treat the shot person.
 Don’t just say, “Well he was trying to rob me, so F____ him.”
 That works at the bar, or the buddy BS session.
 And I do really appreciate gallows humor, but It might not hang well in at the Grand Jury, the criminal court, or the civil court.
 Each case, each shooting is different.

 What I am saying is, is this one…your first one?
 Your next one?
 What of a “Sam Elliot Decision?”
 You will have to articulate at some point, with understandable, common sense, why you did or did not do something.
 There will be situational reasons for or against.
 But, better think about it, this… “Sam Elliot Decision.”